amrutha-k/flashgg/MicroAOD/README.md

 on producing microAODs can also be found [here](https://github.com/amrutha-k/flashgg/blob/7a42c9baf4ff11c995337eb15555ee59af7395dc/MetaData/README.md).

 ### Error
-A common error while running crab jobs for this clone of flashgg is given below:
+A common error while running crab jobs to produce microAODs for this clone of flashgg is given below:
 ```
 94 jobs failed with exit code 7002: